 When Karen’s grandma said “If you can’t stand the heat, get out of the kitchen”…

-The italicized and underlined words about are from Wednesday Words, where bloggers can play freely and experiment with the words or prompt.
-This week's prompts are provided by Margaret Adamson and her friend Sue Blucher.
+The italicized and underlined phrase is from Wednesday Words, where bloggers can play and experiment with the words or prompt.

 Many thanks to Delores, who created this idea.
 This is a re-post from 2014.
 I hear and read those cursed gems all the time.